MatiArazi/PID-Test/Schemas/Zerti'sProofOfAptitudes/proof-of-aptitudes-vocab.md

 # institution
 The institution who transfer de Zert

-# date
+# fractalID
-The day the transfer was made
+The ID Fractal assings to a person